vic-cheung/rpy-bridge/README.md

 ---

-## Collaboration note

-This repository provides example R setup scripts for teams working across Python and R. Each project may require different R packages — check the package list in `examples/r-deps/setup_env.R` and commit a `renv.lock` for project-specific reproducibility.

-Clone repositories containing R scripts locally or use your preferred tooling to obtain scripts before execution.
+## Who this is for

+rpy-bridge is designed for:

+- Python-first pipelines that rely on mature R code
+- Teams where R logic must remain authoritative
+- CI or production systems that cannot rely on interactive R sessions
+- Multi-repo or multi-directory projects with non-trivial filesystem layouts

+It is **not** intended as a convenience wrapper for exploratory R usage.

 ---

 ## Licensing

-- `rpy-bridge` is released under the MIT License © 2025 Victoria Cheung.
+- rpy-bridge is released under the MIT License © 2025 Victoria Cheung
-- The project depends on [`rpy2`](https://rpy2.github.io) which is licensed under the GNU General Public License v2 (or later).
+- Depends on [`rpy2`](https://rpy2.github.io), licensed under the GNU GPL (v2 or later)

-### Thanks
+---

+## Acknowledgements

-This package was spun out of internal tooling at Revolution Medicines.
+This package was spun out of internal tooling I wrote at Revolution Medicines.
-Many thanks to the team there for allowing the code to be open sourced.
+Thanks to the team there for supporting its open-source release.
+"""